GuangyuanHao/guangyuanhao.github.io/index.md

 <!-- **<font color='red'>[Highlight]</font> I am looking for PhD to start in 2025 Fall.
 Contact me if you have any leads!** -->

 - **Sep.
 2020 - Sep.
 2022:** Hong Kong University of Science and Technology, Master of Philosophy (MPhil) in Individualized Interdisciplinary Program (Artificial Intelligence)
 - **Sep.
-2012 - July 2016:** University of Electronic Science and Technology of China, Bachelor of Engineering (B.E.) in Information Display and Optoelectronic Technology
+2012 - July 2016:** University of Electronic Science and Technology of China, Bachelor of Engineering (B.E.) in Information Display and Optoelectronic Technology; Ranking 1st/184

 <br>